sufiyan2401/Typescript-Command-Project/NumberGuessingGame/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Feel free to explore the code, contribute, and use this calculator in your projects! 🚀🔢
+Feel free to explore the code, contribute, and use this Guess The Number in your projects! 🚀🔢

 ## Owner
 Sufiyan Tahir